-The timeline entity features (TEF) reflect the specific characteristics of the timeline entity e.
+The timeline entity features (TEF) reflect specific characteristics of the timeline entity e.
 These features address the intuition that the relevance of the particular temporal relation r for a given timeline entity e depends on the specific characteristics of e.
 For example, winning an award may be more important for athletes or actors than for politicians.
 Based on this intuition, we introduce the timeline entity features:

-TEF-C Timeline entity characteristics: A set of binary features denoting if the entity is an instance of the TRF-MR Relation mentions rank: We rank the connected specific type (e.g. a politician or an actor).
+TEF-C Timeline entity characteristics: A set of binary features denoting if the entity is an instance of the specific type (e.g. a politician or an actor).